 - progressive reform of the school curriculum, including Religious Education, Science (in particular around the teaching of evolution and creationism) and Personal, Social, Health and Economic education (including Relationships and Sex Education)

-Some of the issues we work on are specific to state-funded religious schools (popularly known as ‘faith’ schools in England and Wales and denominational schools in Scotland and Northern Ireland) while others apply to education generally but are exacerbated in ‘faith’ schools.
-Because of this, we also work generally for an end to the expansion of ‘faith’ schools and the transformation of those that already exist into inclusive schools which serve the whole community.
+Some of the issues we work on are specific to state-funded religious schools (popularly known as ‘faith schools’ in England and Wales and denominational schools in Scotland and Northern Ireland) while others apply to education more generally.

 What we’re doing

-We work closely with parliamentarians and other key decision makers.
-At the moment, we are working on the Welsh Government’s review of the National Curriculum and recently worked on the UK Government’s reviews of the National Curriculum, of Personal, Social, Health and Economic education and of GCSE and A level Religious Studies, and on the Religious Education Council for England and Wales’s RE Subject Review.
+- We work closely with parliamentarians and other key decision makers.
+At the moment, we are working on the Welsh Government’s new draft curriculum and recently worked on the UK Government’s guidance and regulations on Relationships and Sex Education.
+As an active member of the Religious Education Council of England and Wales, we have also been doing a significant amount to champion the recommendations of the Commission on Religious Education.

-Our ‘Teach evolution, not creationism’ campaign has also had a string of victories, including evolution being added to the new primary National Curriculum in England, the fact that Free Schools now have to teach evolution, and the fact that state schools are banned from teaching pseudoscience such as creationism.
+- Over the years, our ‘Teach evolution, not creationism’ campaign has also had a string of victories, including evolution being added to the primary National Curriculum in England, academies and free schools having to teach evolution, and state schools being banned from teaching pseudoscience such as creationism.

 You could research and take up one of these issues with your MP and/or local authority, or write to a newspaper.
-Our Take Action Toolkit has advice on how to go about this, while the Education section of this website has background and supporting arguments, in our summary of BHA education policy.
+Our Take Action Toolkit has advice on how to go about this.

-If there is anything in these pages that you need more information or advice on, please contact our Faith Schools Campaigner on 020 7324 3078.
+If there is anything in these pages that you need more information or advice on, please contact our Education Campaigns Manager on 020 7324 3000.

 You can also support Humanists UK by becoming a member.
 That helps in itself, and you can help even more by supporting our campaigns in the ways suggested above.
 But campaigns also cost money – quite a lot of money – and we also need financial support.
 You can make a donation to Humanists UK.